-Sara May oversees marketing and communications for The Wallace Center, including the creation and management of publications, collateral, websites, and social media.
-She also leads public relations efforts to increase awareness of The Wallace Center’s services and values with both internal and external audiences.
+Sara May oversees marketing and communications for RIT Libraries, including the creation and management of publications, collateral, websites, and social media.
+She also leads public relations efforts to increase awareness of RIT Libraries' services and values with both internal and external audiences.
 Before joining RIT, May worked in communications at the University of Rochester, where her work was honored with a number of local and national awards.

 She has an MA in English from St. Bonaventure University, where she held a teaching fellowship, and a BA in English and education from SUNY Geneseo.
 Outside of work, she enjoys hiking, traveling, photography, and volunteering in the community.

 Susan Mee works with faculty, staff, and students at RIT’s global campuses to help them search for and access information effectively.
-Mee also supports online faculty and students as well as the University Studies program and the School of Independent Study.
+Mee also supports online faculty and students as well as the University Studies program.
 During her career at RIT, she previously held the positions of Instruction Librarian and Media Resource Center Manager in the Educational Technology Center.
 Mee has an MLIS from SUNY Buffalo and a BS from RIT, as well as certifications in Basic and Advanced Quality Management.